-You should provide this training and ensure it is repeated regularly so that employees are familiar with your company’s policies.
-It is also important for employees to understand that different behaviour is acceptable in work than is acceptable in a social setting.
+Provide this training and ensure it is repeated regularly.
+This will familiarise employees with your company’s policies.
+It’s important for employees to understand that different behaviour is acceptable in work than in a social setting.

 4. Be Accessible and Vigilant

-Employees should be encouraged to report any behaviour they believe to amount to harassment to their line manager in the first instance, as soon as possible.
 Managers should remain alert and tackle any inappropriate behaviour immediately.
-It is important not to dismiss inappropriate workplace behaviour as “the norm”.
+Don’t dismiss inappropriate workplace behaviour as “the norm”.